-RECOMMENDATION 1The Trust should continue to address barriers to recruitment, where these are within their control.
-A middle grade rota can comprise an extended workforce that can include advanced nurse practitioners and physician's associates in addition to more usual medical roles.
-Developing areas of sub-specialist practice can also aid recruitment and retention of staff.Original FindingsResponsible PersonAction(s) Required to Deliver Recommendation(s)Timescale RAGStatus of Completion The medical workforce remains reliant on locum appointments and has difficulty recruiting to substantive posts.
+WORKFORCE RECOMMENDATION 1 extended workforce that can inclue de advanced nu ecruitment, where these are within their control.
+A mi urse practitioners and physician's associates in addition lso aid recruitment and retention of staff. - • The medical workforce remains reliant on locum appointments and has difficulty recruiting to substantive posts.
 This is a recognised problem nationally across the UK due to unfilled consultant posts and a lack of National Training Number's (NTN's) accredited each year.
 Reid / Mark Since the GIRFT Visit in March 2023 the Urology Team have advertised for the following medical staff: Specialty Doctor - Commenced Aug 2024 Temp initially until recurrent funding is secured International recruitment - successfully appointed 3 Urology Consultants.
 Commencing 1 x Dec 23 and 2 x Feb 24 Physician Associate - advertised, offered and declined.
 Back out to advertise.
 Temp initially until recurrent funding is secured We will continue with one Locum Consultant until all Substantive Consultant posts are filled.
 Complete